maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 2	_Fuhrhop & Kürschner 2015_.
 Linking elements in Germanic. _Word-Formation.
 An International Handbook of the Languages of Europe_

 * -s- is impossible with s-Plural nouns (572)
-* -s- is impossible with nouns ending on a full vowel (572)
 * The acceptability of -s- grows when the first constituent is morphologically / phonologically complex (572)
 * -s- occurs regularly after suffixes -heit, -ung, -ling, -schaft, -tum, -ität (because they form phonologically bad words) (572)